thatrobotguy/ABB_IRB_1600_Setup/README.md

 sudo arp-scan --interface=myethernetcardname –localnet
 ```
 This will list all of the IP addresses on the network that you have attached to your ethernet port on your laptop.
-In order to find out what your
+In order to find out what your ethernet IP is, just run `ifconfig`.
+You should see something like this:
 If this errors out, you probably need to either install the software of check your spelling.
 `sudo arp-scan --interface=enp7s0f1 –localnet`